+As per her advice, I put it on dry hair and let it sit for 5 minutes.
 I then took a shower and added a little more blue shampoo and worked it in well before rinsing it out and conditioning.

 When I dried my hair, the brassiness was pretty much gone!
 My dyed hair looked darker and my silvers were brighter!

 Blue shampoo can leave your hair a bit dry.
 You should definitely deep condition afterward.

 My friendly neighborhood beauty supply shop recommended Joico K-Pak Intense Hydrator Treatment.

 After using blue shampoo, rinse it out and put the K-Pak on wet hair and let it sit for anywhere from 5-30 minutes before rinsing out.

 Your hair will feel SO hydrated!
 I use it every time I use the blue shampoo now.

 What Not To Do with Blue Shampoo